 To me holidays are all about side dishes.
 I absolutely love them!
 Sure, during the holidays turkey is nice, but those potatoes, green beans, stuffing, rolls and pumpkin pie… load me up!
 Those are my favorites!

-Cheesy Broccoli Stuffing Casserole recipe made with Stove Top!
+Broccoli Cheese Casserole made with Stove Top Stuffing!
 This is one of my family’s favorite Stove Top Stuffing Recipes to make!
-This is a easy dish made with frozen vegetables, cream of chicken soup, rice and Velveeta cheese!
-It’s one of my favorite meals to make with Leftover Thanksgiving stuffing!
+This is an easy dish made with frozen vegetables, cream of chicken soup, rice and Velveeta cheese!
+It’s one of my favorite meals to enjoy with leftover Thanksgiving stuffing!

 This Broccoli Spaghetti Pasta recipe is great because it’s easy, full of flavor and healthy with vegetables!

 Did you guys like yesterday’s post full of beautiful heads of broccoli fresh from our rooftop?
 Then I guess you wouldn’t be surprised to see a broccoli recipe posted today!